daviddewhurst/daviddewhurst.github.io/lppl/about/index.md

 They are parameterized over the distribution types `Ts...` contained within them.
 This is because it may be possible to specialize inference algorithms or query logic based on the types of distributions the program contains.
-For example, a probabilistic program containing only `Normal` distributions is fundamentally different from one that contains both `Normal` and `Gamma` distributions -- in the first case, I know that I can create an ADVI approximate inference algorithm for the program without applying any transformations to any latent rvs, while in the second case I need to apply a log transform to the `Gamma` rvs.
+For example, a probabilistic program containing only `Normal` distributions is fundamentally different from one that contains both `Normal` and `Gamma` distributions -- in the first case, I know that I can create a variational posterior for the program without applying any transformations to any latent rvs, while in the second case I need to apply a log transform to the `Gamma` rvs.

-Probabilistic programs contain at least one [`sample`](https://davidrushingdewhurst.com/lppl/docs/record_8hpp_a39cef9c0f44f42fe552d94a792a3c938.html#a39cef9c0f44f42fe552d94a792a3c938) and/or [`observe`](https://davidrushingdewhurst.com/lppl/docs/record_8hpp_a547ca9c02e881d0db9fa4ec397a7f63a.html#a547ca9c02e881d0db9fa4ec397a7f63a) statement.
+Probabilistic programs contain at least one [`sample`](https://davidrushingdewhurst.com/lppl/docs/record_8hpp_af77cbf37e8e287b1c525391a1792b1e2.html#af77cbf37e8e287b1c525391a1792b1e2) and/or [`observe`](https://davidrushingdewhurst.com/lppl/docs/record_8hpp_a547ca9c02e881d0db9fa4ec397a7f63a.html#a547ca9c02e881d0db9fa4ec397a7f63a) statement.
 `sample` means you want to sample a value from a probability distribution and store it in the record at the address that you specified. `observe` means that you observed a value, and you want to score how likely it is against some probability distribution and store it in the record at the address that you specified.